 So, in one case (empty tree) we've achieved about 40% error and in the other case (full tree) we've achieved 35% error.
 This is not very promising!
 One would hope to do better!
-In fact, you might notice that if you simply queried on a single feature for this data, you Convince yourself (either by proof or by simulation) that even in the case of imbalanced data - for instance data that is on average 80% positive and 20% negative - a predictor that guesses randomly (50/50 positive/negative) will get about 50% error. would be able to get very low training error, but wouldn't be forced to "guess" randomly.
+In fact, you might notice that if you simply queried on a single feature for this data, you would be able to get very low training error, but wouldn't be forced to "guess" randomly.